Kodehawa/imageboard-api/README.md

 ## Set Up
 There is a `ImageBoards` class located under utils, that one contains static, pre-created
     ImageBoardAPI objects for you, but you can roll your own.

-#### Default Image Boards
- * Rule34
- * e621
- * Konachan
- * Yande.re
- * Danbooru
- * Safebooru
- * Gelbooru
- * e926

-Creating your own Image Board API instance is possible, but would require a little tweaking.
-    Please refer to the `ImageBoards.java` and `CustomBoard.java` to set up boards that are not included with this API.

 ### Implementation